 If you've been hurt in the past by a negative person, ask God to release you from that pain.
 If you're holding onto old bitterness, you cannot be effective in helping someone.
 Never forget that—saved or unsaved—a person with a negative attitude is still made in the image of God, thus worthy of respect, love, and compassion.
 Resist labeling them as a "downer" or a "hater," because that's not all that defines them as a person.

 Take care of your own heart so you can humbly and effectively care for others.
 Make sure that a friend's negative behavior does not turn you into a negative person too.
-Since mankind is prone to think about all the negative things in the world (we're looking at you, Grumpy Cat), we must carefully guard ourselves through God’s Word and regular prayer.
+Since humanity is prone to dwell on negative things in the world (doomscroll much?), we must carefully guard ourselves through God’s Word and regular prayer.

-If the negative person is a Christian, meaning they have accepted Jesus as their Savior, then we can go to Jesus’ teaching in Matthew 18:15-17.
+If the negative person is a Christian, meaning they have accepted Jesus as their Savior, then we can go to Jesus’ teaching about conflict resolution in Matthew 18:15-17.

 First, respectfully (and privately) speak to them about their sin, between just the two of you (v.
 15).
 If that doesn't work, then take a couple mutual friends with you to discuss it so you have witnesses to the conversation (v.
 16).
 If that still doesn't work, encourage them to seek help from their pastor or other church members (v.
 17).
 If they don't attend church, it's still important to get some "upper management" involved—like your own pastor, a trusted parent, or another family member.